autoplot/documentation/javadoc/org/autoplot/AutoRangeUtil.AutoRangeDescriptor.md

+# org.autoplot.AutoRangeUtil.AutoRangeDescriptor

-# org.autoplot.AutoRangeUtil.AutoRangeDescriptorlegacy class for describing the results of the autorange routine.
+legacy class for describing the results of the autorange routine.
  Note that QDataSet bounding cubes provide the same functionality.

-AutoRangeDescriptor( )
+# AutoRangeDescriptor( )

 ***